Craig Morton: Denver Broncos

 At age 34, Morton revived his career with the Broncos, finishing the season as the second-rated passer in the AFC.
 Morton was named the NFL Comeback Player of the Year for 1977 and selected All-AFC by the Sporting News.
 Although he suffered in the playoffs from a swollen left hip that needed to be drained, he overcame the injury to become the first NFL quarterback to start the Super Bowl for two different teams (Dallas in V and Denver in XII), a feat only equaled by Kurt Warner, Peyton Manning, and Tom Brady.
 Morton is also the only quarterback to have started for two different teams' inaugural Super Bowl appearances.
 Unlike Warner, Manning, and Brady, however, Morton would not win a Super Bowl as a starter.
 He threw a franchise playoff record four interceptions in Denver's defeat against his former team, the Cowboys, which led to him being pulled in favor of Norris Weese.

 Morton's best statistical season came in his penultimate 17th season in 1981, when he threw for 3,195 yards and 21 touchdowns and had a 90.5 passer rating.
 He was a downfield passer not known for his mobility, but is one of the all-time leaders in yards per completion.
 He briefly held the record for the most consecutive passes completed.
 His 8.5 yards per attempt that season remains a Broncos franchise record, as do his 54 sacks, and two games where he was sacked seven times each (later matched by Elway and Tim Tebow).
+He was sacked 54 times in 1981, a team record for 41 years and still among the highest amount of sacks suffered by any quarterback in one season past the age of 35 in NFL history.

 Morton wore number 7 for the Broncos and retired just before the arrival of celebrated rookie John Elway in 1983, who wore the same number and in whose honor it was retired.
 Morton remains the third all-time passing yards leader in franchise history with 11,895 and his regular-season record was 50 wins and 28 losses in five seasons.

 In 1986, Morton was inducted to the Colorado Sports Hall of Fame.
 He was inducted into the Denver Broncos' Ring of Fame in 1988.